wuciawe/wuciawe.github.io/_posts/2016-04-17-thoughts-on-seven-years.md

 interpersonal relation.
 I do feel very happy on that.
 And in this year, I re-started to watch American drama series.
 I enjoyed it much and some of them gave me insight on what life would be like.

 In the last year, I encountered too much on lies and betrayal.
-I gave one my mercy, one ruined it.
+I gave one my mercy, one ruined it, ungratefully and with no honour.
 Under different circumstances, with different people.
 I view that as the fact that people start to reveal the real one of themselves.
 The ironic part is, after seven years, I still don't get grown up, I keep on being reckless and lack of consideration.

 Time doesn't just pass by, it teaches me something.
 I believe it's different weakness on relation after seven years and I will soon figure out a way.